• Skip to main content

 The Best Man by Richard Peck

-Author Peck is well known for his book, A Long Way From Chicago.
-This book is full of the same trademark humor.
-Archer looks up to a few men in his life and tries to learn from them: his grandfather, his dad, his uncle Paul and his teacher, a former military man.
-His relationships with these men helps him navigate the peril of living on the edge of adolescence as he deals with friendships, bullies and general kid stuff.
-Then, his uncle and teacher fall in love and Archer’s world view expands even further.
+This book is full of the same trademark humor that earned Richard Peck a Newbery Honor for A Long Way From Chicago.
+Archer looks up to a few men in his life and tries to learn from them: his grandfather, his dad, his uncle Paul, and his teacher, a former military man.
+His relationships with these men help him navigate the perils of living on the edge of adolescence as he deals with friendships, bullies and general kid stuff.

 Front Desk by Kelly Yang